-Sheet metal joints are found in every sheet metal assembly.
+Nearly every sheet metal assembly contains sheet metal joints.
 From ducts to frames to skins, these sheet metal joints are extremely common but generally unknown to the common viewer.
 Sheet metal fabrication techniques create these special joints to enable the proper function of the higher-level assemblies in which they reside.

 From the outside, you may only see a seam, bump, or nothing at all.
 Some common design choices for sheet metal joints are based on usage and seam characteristics.
 Things like material, pressure, thickness, and application come into the design consideration.